Raaatus/Automatic_Install_Windows/README.md

 If you created the diskpart file yourself, replace `DefaultMbr_Low` with the name of your file in `./custom`.
 (/optionnal)*

+**Don't forget to use the same drive letter as the one in the diskpart configuration file.**
 ```
 [Letter of iso script]:
 start.bat <Custom Diskpart> <Path Install.wim> <Index> <ApplyLetterPart> <Format> <Bypass_OOBE>